carlos10seg/SearchEngine/README.md

 3. Go to http://localhost:5000/build and wait until you get a response from the server.
 4. Finally, go to http://localhost:5000/ and now you can use the search engine.

+The detailed project design decisions are on file Project - Carlos Segura.pdf in the root of the project.

 All of our dev stack relies on python for the front-end and back-end in all areas from Text Processing to UI.
 These are the technologies we use:

 * Python 3.7: Our programming language of choice.